Comparative evaluation of point process forecasts: Scoring functions and forecast evaluation

+The following overview of consistent scoring functions and their role in comparative forecast evaluation is primarily based on \citet{Gneit2011}.

-Let $\sO$ and $\sA$ be subsets of a real vector space, called \textit{observation domain} and \textit{action domain}, respectively, and let $\cF$ be a collection of probability distributions on the Borel-$\sigma$-algebra of $\sO$.
-We interpret $x \in \sA$ as a forecast of a \emph{functional} $T: \cF \rightarrow \sA$ of some random element in $\sO$.
+Let $\sO$ and $\sA$ be subsets of a real vector space, and let $\cF$ be a collection of probability distributions on the Borel-$\sigma$-algebra of $\sO$.
+We interpret $x \in \sA$ as a forecast in terms of a single-valued \emph{functional} $T: \cF \rightarrow \sA$ that is to be compared to an outcome in $\sO$.
 A function $S: \sA \times \sO \rightarrow \RR$ is called \textit{scoring function} if for all $x \in \sA$ the mapping $S(x,\cdot)$ is $F$-integrable for all $F \in \cF$.
-The literature usually distinguishes point forecasts ($A \subseteq \RR^n$) and probabilistic forecasts ($A=\cF$ and $T$ is the identity) and uses the term \textit{scoring rule} in the probabilistic setting.
-We will not make this distinction and exclusively use the term scoring function.
+The literature usually distinguishes point forecasts ($A \subseteq \RR^n$) and probabilistic forecasts ($A = \cF$ and $T$ is the identity) and uses the term \textit{scoring rule} in the latter setting.
+We do not make this distinction and exclusively use the term scoring function.

-The key idea motivating the use of scoring functions is \textit{consistency}, meaning that a perfect forecast should achieve the lowest score in expectation.
-More precisely, we say that a scoring function $S$ is \textit{consistent} for a functional $T: \cF \rightarrow \sA $ if for all $x \in \sA$ and $F \in \cF$ we have
+The key concept which motivates the use of scoring functions is consistency, meaning that a perfect forecast should achieve the lowest score in expectation.
+Specifically, a scoring function $S$ is \textit{consistent} for a functional $T: \cF \rightarrow \sA $ if for all $x \in \sA$ and $F \in \cF$ we have